vadimcn/codelldb/MANUAL.md

 ```

 ## Reverse Debugging
-[Reverse debugging](https://en.wikipedia.org/wiki/Time_travel_debugging), is the ability to revert the flow of debuggee
-execution to an earlier state.

-Provided you use a debugging backend that supports [this feature](https://sourceware.org/gdb/onlinedocs/gdb/Packets.html#bc), CodeLLDB can send reverse-step and reverse-continue commands to it.
+[Reverse debugging](https://en.wikipedia.org/wiki/Time_travel_debugging).
+Provided you use a debugging backend that supports
+[this](https://sourceware.org/gdb/onlinedocs/gdb/Packets.html#bc), CodeLLDB be used to control reverse execution and stepping.

-At the moment, the only tested backend is [Mozilla's rr](https://rr-project.org/) (you will need version 5.3 or later).
+As of this writing, the only backend known to work is [Mozilla's rr](https://rr-project.org/).
+Unfortunately, the last
+released version contains a bug that breaks compatibility with LLDB, so you will need to build `rr` from source.
+This problem should be fixed in v5.3.

 There are others mentioned [here](http://www.sourceware.org/gdb/news/reversible.html) and [here](https://github.com/mozilla/rr/wiki/Related-work).
 [QEMU](https://www.qemu.org/) reportedly [supports record/replay](https://github.com/qemu/qemu/blob/master/docs/replay.txt) in full system emulation mode.
 If you get any of them to work, please let me know!